motion/orbit/notes/next.md

       - take recent 3000 bits you've produced
       - sort most salient topics to those bits and product topic list

-design:

-- topic based exploration
-- memory and pinning/adding content

-topics:

-- use cosal to filter down large wikipedia title list
-- clean up list to be somewhat interesting topics
-- build a small repl with cosal to test
-- test:
-  - get topmost topics based on given corpus
-  - then take those topics find top X documents close to them
-  - show that as a list of lists and see if it looks interesting

 search:

 - dont underestimate how far you can get by just making search great